rihannaKe/wfp_python/README.md

     contacts.json - a json file that contains the contacts per each country saved using the country_id as key

 ### Want to do
- - Better customized notification message with details of country and decrease values
+ - Better customized notification message with details of the country and the decreased values
  - Save fetched contact list to avoid calling multiple time
  - Add descriptive logs
  - Add unit testing to the code